 In Edmonton, we’ve been using The Organic Box – a weekly or bi-weekly delivery of groceries (started with produce and now they include all kinds of groceries like dry goods, dairy, even frozen meat).
 I signed up very early soon after they started up, and have been really impressed with how honest they are about the produce they are able to get, and where exactly it comes from.
 They really try to get as much local stuff as possible.
 Definitely recommend if you are in Edmonton!

 Some grocery stores are starting to carry more organic produce as well.
 My regulars are Safeway, Save-on-Foods, Costco, and Superstore which have organic produce areas.
 They all usually have organic salad mixes at the very least, and most often staples like apples and bananas.
 I find Save-on-Foods and Safeway usually have more varieties of organic produce.
 One of my new discoveries is I Love Organic Girl salad mixes.
 I was shocked to see this at Wal-Mart!
 (I know, I know, I’m sure many people out there are against shopping at Wal-Mart altogether, and they usually have very little organic produce available.)
-I got a box of Baby Kale salad mix for $3.97 there, and it was incredibly yummy.
+I got this baby kale mix and it was delicious!
 Plus it’s in a 100% recycled plastic clamshell.
-Can you get any better than that?
+Awesome, right?

 For frozen produce, Safeway has a line of “O” Organics that includes things like organic green peas and organic frozen corn.
 If you want to go for a really big bag, I have found frozen organic corn at Costco (Sunshine Harvest brand, $7.39 for a 2.5kg bag – I believe there are frozen green peas and mixed veggies too), as well as frozen blueberries and mixed berries.
 Superstore also has a line of PC Organics, and I like to get their mixed and various frozen berries, as well as green peas.
 I find the Superstore frozen berries to be the best price for organic, unless you get the really big bags at Costco.